Dammam: Culture

 The King Abdulaziz Center for World Culture, also known as Ithra, incorporates a museum, children museum, library, cinema, theater, and exhibition halls.
 It was designed by the Norwegian architectural firm Snøhetta.
 The center has been listed in Time magazine as one of the world's top 100 places to visit and attracted one million visitors in 2019.

 Demographics

 In 1950, Dammam had a population of 22,000.
-By 2000, the population soared to 759,000 people.
-Dammam was the world's tenth fastest growing city during that 50-year period.
-According to a report released by the Central Department of Statistics and Information, the population of Dammam was 903,000 as of December 2010, making it the sixth most populous city in Saudi Arabia and the most populous in the Eastern Province.
+By 2000, the population had soared to 759,000 people.
+Dammam was the world's tenth fastest-growing city during that 50-year period.
+According to a report released by the Central Department of Statistics and Information, the population of Dammam was 903,000 as of December 2010, making it the sixth-most populous city in Saudi Arabia and the most populous in the Eastern Province.

-According to statistics released by the Ministry of Economy and Planning, in 2011, home ownership among Saudi citizens in Dammam was 42.4%.
+According to statistics released by the Ministry of Economy and Planning, in 2011 home ownership among Saudi citizens in Dammam was 42.4%.